-As one of the newest products to hit the stands, CBD water is taking users by storm.
+As one of the newest products to hit the stands, CBD water has become increasingly popular and is taking users by storm.
 And CBD beverages are becoming a part of the ongoing mix that is the CBD community.

 So, what can you expect from drinking CBD water?
 And can you go swimming in a pool full of CBD water too?

 (That was a trick just to see if you were paying attention!
 And no, we don't recommend swimming in CBD water, FYI...)

 See Related: How Often Should I Take CBD Oil?

 Your typical CBD water